Kieraan/DispenseIt/README.md

-DispenseIt v0.2
+DispenseIt v0.3
 ===========

-Small plugin to prevent certain items from being dispensed.
+Small plugin to prevent certain items from being dispensed or dropped.